GM-Consult-Pty-Ltd/dictosaurus/README.md

 We use an `interface > implementation mixin > base-class > implementation class pattern`:
 * the `interface` is an abstract class that exposes fields and methods but contains no implementation code.
 The `interface` may expose a factory constructor that returns an `implementation class` instance;
-* the `implementation mixin` implements the `interface` class methods, but not the input fields;
+* the `implementation mixin` implements the `interface` class methods, but not the input fields; and
 * the `base-class` is an abstract class with the `implementation mixin` and exposes a default, unnamed generative const constructor for sub-classes.
-The intention is that `implementation classes` extend the `base class`, overriding the `interface` input fields with final properties passed in via a const generative constructor; and
+The intention is that `implementation classes` extend the `base class`, overriding the `interface` input fields with final properties passed in via a const generative constructor.
-* the class naming convention for this pattern is `"Interface" > "InterfaceMixin" > "InterfaceBase"`.
+The class naming convention for this pattern is `"Interface" > "InterfaceMixin" > "InterfaceBase"`.

 ## Definitions